Deon Smit on What It Takes to Become a Great HR Business Partner

 Talk to senior managers, middle managers, supervisors and operating /frontline people as often and as much as you can, all the time.
 Ask questions, be or act dumb and ignorant instead of arrogant.
 Show a willingness to listen and learn from them about their jobs.

-How do you balance the need to take charge, come up with innovative ways of doing things and and having the courage to question legacy systems and ways of thinking versus strictly following organisational vision?
+How do you balance the need to take charge and question legacy systems versus following organisational vision?

 Deon : Just do it.
 Workplaces are not democracies.
 While consulting with KEY stakeholders is key, you can end up going around in circles.
 Accept the simple fact that you will never get 100 percent agreement from all.
 Get on with it.